Sabrinas Organizing

 These videos below helped me clean various electronics.
 Many of the tips are similar but they are effective and hopefully, won't damage your screens.

-Cleaning Flat Screen:
+Cleaning Flat Screen

 • Make sure the TV is off.

-• Use distilled water method: Do not spray directly on the screen.
+• Use the distilled water method: Do not spray directly on the screen.
 It should be to mist on the lint-free cloth.

-Cleaning Screens including smartphones:
+Cleaning Screens including smartphones

 Some quick tips from How to Clean Your Screens as Fast As Possible: